 The principal advantage of FT NMR spectroscopy is a great increase in sensitivity per unit time of the experiment.
 A CW scan generally takes of the order of one hundred times as long as the collection of the equivalent FID.
-During the time it would have taken to acquire one CW spectrum, the mini computer can accumulate many FID scans and add them up in its memory.
+During the time it would have taken to acquire one CW spectrum, a computer can accumulate many FID scans and add them up in its memory.
 The sensitivity (signal-to-noise ratio) of the NMR spectrum is proportional to the square root of the number of scans which are added together, so the quality of NMR spectra is vastly improved as more scans are added.
 It is the increase in sensitivity brought about by the introduction of FT NMR spectroscopy that has permitted the routine observation of 13C NMR spectra.

-Although it s possible to acquire many spectra in rapid succession using pulsed NMR methods, one needs to be aware that the speed with which multiple FIDs can be acquired is still subject to the fact that the nuclei in the sample need to relax between acquisitions (Section 5.1).
+Although it is possible to acquire many spectra in rapid succession using pulsed NMR methods, the speed with which multiple FIDs can be acquired is restricted by the fact that the nuclei in the sample need to relax between acquisitions (Section 5.1).
 If successive FIDs are acquired too rapidly, intensity information will be distorted because those nuclei which relax slowly will not be fully relaxed when subsequent scans are acquired and they will contribute less to the resulting signal.
 To ensure that the signal intensities are accurate, the repetition rate needs to be such that even any slowly relaxing nuclei in the sample are fully relaxed between scans.

 In addition, the FID can be manipulated mathematically to enhance sensitivity (e.g. for routine 13C NMR) at the expense of resolution, or to enhance resolution (often important for 1H NMR) at the expense of sensitivity.
-Furthermore, it is possible to devise sequences of Rf pulses that result, after suitable mathematical manipulation, in NMR spectroscopic data that are of great value.
-Such methods (e.g. two-dimensional NMR, mathematical enhancement and massage of data) are, in the most part, beyond the scope of this book however some aspects are discussed in Chapter 7.
+It is also possible to devise sequences of Rf pulses to extract specific information from the sample e.g. using two-dimensional NMR (see Section 7).